 - If recycling is not an option, try to landfill empty, properly rinsed containers

 **Unfortunately, there is only one hazardous waste incinerator in Nebraska (in Kimball).
-Because of this, incineration is not really an option for disposing of containers in the state.**
+Because of this, incineration is not a viable disposal option for most in the state.**

 Burning vs. Incinerating: What's the Difference?